 DUPLO are a great way to keep younger kids busy if older siblings or friends are building with Legos.
 But don’t be surprised if older kids will join the play too.
 My 8-year-old loves building with her 3-year-old friend.

-6. Reduce the Number of Toys in the House
+6. Buying DUPLO Reduces the Number of Toys in the House

 Even now, when she is 8, Smarty really enjoys DUPLO.
 Since the bricks are big, she can scale her projects up.
 She almost never plays with dolls, but recently she pulled out her American Girl Doll (a present from grandma) and made her a potty chair.